Conflict Management Styles

 Forcing

-The person who uses this style is very high on asserting their needs and taking care of their interests and concerns, without regard for the person or persons sitting across the table.
+The person who uses Forcing is very high on asserting their needs and taking care of their interests and concerns, without minimal regard for the person or persons sitting across the table.

-At this extreme, it is "Aggressiveness" and destroys any hopes of a good working relationship.
+At this extreme, it is "Aggressiveness" and can destroy hopes of building or maintaining a good working relationship.

-Forcing compares to Covey's paradigm of "Win/Lose," which says the way I win is for me to get my way and you lose.
+Forcing compares to Covey's paradigm of "Win/Lose," which says the way I win is for me to get my way and for you to lose.

 Smoothing